darylknight/boilerplate/README.md

 -  512MB+ of memory allocated to PHP
 -  200MB+ of free disk space

-This repository was built using Laravel Valet as a local environment.
+This repository has been tested with both DDEV and Laravel Valet as a local environment.
 If you're using Apache instead of nginx, you'll need to download Craft's default `.htaccess` file and put it in the document root.
-If you're using DDEV, you'll need to prefix every command in this repository with `ddev`
+If you're using DDEV, you'll need to prefix every command in this repository with `ddev`.

+## DDEV + Vite Notes

+I never got static assets working correctly with Vite, so I've added a post-start hook to DDEV (at the bottom of config.yaml) that will run `npm run build` whenever the DDEV container starts.
+This will copy static assets like fonts from `src/public` into `web/dist` on build, so those files will be available when running npm run dev.
+This is also why @font-face rules are defined in `\_includes/fonts.twig` instead of in CSS, because there was no way to get the font URLs resolving during `npm run dev` AND `npm run build`.

 ## Project Config